Who's Been Sleeping with Kat?: Plot

-Alfie throws Kat out of the pub and Derek persuades her to go home with him, believing they can stay a couple but she insists she loves Alfie.
+Alfie throws Kat out of the pub, and Derek persuades her to go home with him, believing they can stay a couple but she insists she loves Alfie.
 Kat discovers that Derek has saved all her messages and is determined to play Alfie the last voicemail she left, in which she told Derek to leave her alone.
 Derek persuades her to let him do it, but he plays a different message and claims Kat has been pursuing him.
 Alfie punches Derek and gives him his wedding ring.
-Derek then tells Kat that Alfie is not interested and hands her the ring.
+Derek then tells Kat that Alfie is not interested, and hands her the ring.

 On Christmas Day, Alfie tells Kat that he has moved on from her.
 Kat attends a Branning family dinner with Derek.
 She discovers Derek played Alfie the wrong message and has now deleted them all, so slaps him.
-Derek has a huge argument with Max and Jack and they force him out of the house with the help of Derek's son Joey Branning (David Witts), while Kat watches on.
+Derek has a huge argument with Max and Jack, and they force him out of the house with the help of Derek's son Joey Branning (David Witts), while Kat watches on.
 He then suffers a heart attack on the street as everyone walks away, and dies.

-Alfie divorces Kat.
+Alfie subsequently divorces Kat.
 On the rebound, he marries Roxy, but leaves her on their wedding day, with Roxy's blessing, after realising he still loves Kat.